 9. Practical Session: Obtaining financial data

 10. Practical Session: Issues with regards to data (coding, outliers, missing data, etc.

 The main tool for the course is OLS regression analysis; however, students may be made aware of other quantitative techniques available in the Accounting and Finance literature in order to analyse the existing literature in an informed manner.

 The modes of delivery are lectures and computer lab sessions.
 The computer lab sessions are used to support practical learning of the concepts and tools delivered in the lectures.
-Students are expected to engage in online participations both in class and independently in their own time.
-Participations will be recorded and assessed.

 Course Delivery Information